MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 ## New and updated packages

-**Microsoft Machine Learning algorithms (MicrosoftML package)** is new in these Microsoft R products: R Server for Windows, R Client on Windows, and SQL Server R Services.
+**Microsoft Machine Learning algorithms (MicrosoftML package)** is new in the following Microsoft R products: R Server for Windows, R Client for Windows, and [SQL Server R Services](https://msdn.microsoft.com/library/mt604845.aspx).
 Availability on Linux and Hadoop is projected for the first quarter of 2017.
 MicrosoftML is a collection of functions for incorporating machine learning into R code or script that executes on R Server and R Client.
 To learn more, see [Introduction to MicrosoftML](microsoftml-introduction.md).

 **mrsdeploy package** is new in this release on all platforms, for both R Server and R Client.
-Functions in this package enable remote command line execution on a remote R Server 9.0.1 instance.
+Functions in this package enable [operationalization of R Server](#operationalize), including remote command line execution on a remote R Server 9.0.1 instance.
 This package also includes functions for deploying R code blocks as a web service.
 You can publish any R code block as a Web service on a local or remote R Server 9.0.1 instance, using additional commands to manage the web service.
 To learn more, see [mrsdeploy Function Reference](mrsdeploy/mrsdeploy.md).

 **RevoScaleR Package** adds [support for **Spark 2.0**](#bkmk_Spark) through new functions for both R Server and R Client.
 For a list of all functions, see [RevoScaleR Function Reference](scaler/scaler.md).